CristianDavideConte/universalSmoothScroll/docs/FunctionsAbout.md

    <td rowspan = "1" align = "left">
     Returns a function that when invoked:
     <ul>
-     <li> Returns the scrollLeft property of the passed container if it's an instance of HTMLElement. </li>
+     <li> Returns the scrollLeft property of the passed container if it's an instance of Element. </li>
-     <li> Returns the scrollX property of the passed container if it's the window element. </li>
+     <li> Returns the scrollX property of the passed container if it's the Window. </li>
     </ul>
    </td>
   </tr>